 Why Does This Error Happen?

 It would be nice if the cause of the error was as clear as the error message itself.
 Unfortunately, that’s rarely the case.
 Most of the time the problem can be resolved quickly with just a little digging.
-Other times, you may need to escalate the situation by getting in touch with your hosting company.
-As you’re working through these problems and solutions, remember, as with most things in WordPress, there are usually multiple ways of solving the same problem.
+Other times, you may need to escalate the situation by contacting your hosting company.
+As you’re working through these problems and solutions, remember that, with most WordPress things, there are usually multiple ways of solving the same problem.

 Let’s take a look at the three most common reasons: